freesewing/freesewing/markdown/org/docs/patterns/octoplushy/needs/en.md

 <Note>

 This list is based on a default Octoplushy and you may need less or more fabric dependant on the [size you are making Octoplushy](/docs/patterns/octoplushy/options/size/).

+The amount of fabric required is also dependant on the [type of Octoplushy you are making](/docs/patterns/octoplushy/options/type/).
-The Octopus version requires about 50% more fabric, and the squid version about 75% more.
+- The Octopus version requires about 50% more fabric than the Octoplushy version.
+- The Squid version requires about 75% more fabric than the Octoplushy version.

 </Note>